 Your life, your pace, your rules: The Friendly Anarchist is a blog about interestingness, (un)productivity and personal sovereignty.

-Hi there, I’m Fabian and I’m a writer, thinker and photographer with a background in political sciences.
+Hi there, I’m Fabian and I’m a writer, test manager, coffee roaster and photographer with a background in political sciences.
 Welcome!

-The Friendly Anarchist is all about taking work beyond the 9 to 5 grind, living a full and fulfilling life, and doing things (un)productively.
+The Friendly Anarchist is my old (and now mostly dormant) blow about taking work beyond the 9 to 5 grind, living a full and fulfilling life, and doing things (un)productively.
 By embracing the liberal arts, deliberate dilettantism and my signature combination of idleness and activity, I hope to provoke thoughts and discussions about our workaholic and consumerist lifestyle – and explore the alternatives to it.

 David Foster Wallace said that “the really important kind of freedom involves attention and awareness and discipline, and being able truly to care about other people and to sacrifice for them over and over in myriad petty, unsexy ways every day.”
 The Friendly Anarchist is about the rewards and the wonders (and the paradoxical beauty!) of these petty, unsexy ways.